Skip to Main ContentSearch Site

 Blackboard Training

-Online Learning and Technology hosts workshops and presentations throughout the year to provide faculty development on instructional technology.
+The Online Learning and Technology team hosts workshops, labs and presentations throughout the year to provide faculty development on instructional technology.
 The goal of these sessions is to educate, inform, and inspire faculty on how today's learning environment can be enhanced through technology.
-Faculty will earn 3 - 7 CTE Knight Points for each workshop and/or webinar attended (register below).

 Ongoing Events: